 Below is a diagram that represents the reality of life; it represents many people all trying to discover the truth:

 The conformist assumption is that since “we” (the conformists) have the right ideas about religion and “they” do not, it is only right and just that “our” ideas should be forced on “them”.
 The question about who these people are who decide the truth for everyone else is not treated in detail, but it includes “me, my friends and everyone else who agrees with me.”
 We can call this the “top-down” approach to Islam; the idea that a minority should hold the reigns over the majority.
 They will be the benevolent dictators who tell everyone else what Islam should be.
-This is, of course, a self-elected priesthood by another name, and it is what Wahhabism, Marxism and radical feminism all share in common.
+This is, of course, a self-elected priesthood, and it is what Wahhabism and Marxism share in common.

 The numerous Islamist disasters of the past century should have been sufficient to convince most Muslims that the top-down, priesthood model is dysfunctional and impracticable, and perhaps most Muslims have been convinced.
 The alternative to the priesthood model is the ground-up (or grassroots) model, which is the model followed by the majority of Muslims worldwide (even though they do not talk about it), and it is also the model followed by Prophet Muhammad and his Companions.
 The ground-up model, rather than involving a minority that seeks to force its ideas on everyone else, is a model that seeks consensus with others.
-The Prophet did not say “I miraculously possess the truth, so do as I say or else!” as was the attitude of Muhammad b.
-Abdul Wahhab (the founder of Wahhabism) and Ayatollah Khomeini, even though he really was God’s prophet (as we Muslims believe) and did have divine guidance.
+The Prophet did not say “I miraculously possess the truth, so do as I say or else!”
 The only person in Islamic history who could have claimed divine guidance for forcing his views on others refused to do so.